kursattkorkmazzz/jhipster_project_akgun/README.md

 **05.08.2023 - Saturday**

-I solved the all errors and create and project succesfully.
+I solved the all errors and create a project succesfully.
 I tried to understand project structure in Java language.
 I got that, I need to learn **JDL and JDL-Studio** to create Entity and relatonship between them.
 In the backend, JHipster takes care of creating database, authentication and other stuff.
 So, I tried to learn the JDL and how works it.
 Finally, I saw that all things are related about Spring which is Java framework.
 I need to learn Spring framework but this whould take so many times so I decided that I just learn these: **Spring JPA, Spring Security, Spring REST.**